PiotrJagielny/MyCardGame/README.md

 Rain - deals damage to max points card every turn <br>
 Mushrooms - Decrease base power of enemy card<br>
 Tasty mushrooms - Increase base power of enemy card<br>
+Handcuffs - Lock enemy card and deal damage <br>
+Key - Unlock and boost your card <br>

 Units: <br>
 Archer - A unit that can be placed and deals damage to an enemy card. <br>